kisashin/Cris/README.md

+select name from sys.tables where name like '%socios%' or name like '%cen%' order by name;
-select id, estado, fechaproceso from dbo.archivodatos_ext;
+select count(*) from dbo.archivodatos_ext;
-select id, estado, fechaproceso from dbo.archivodatos;
+select count(*) from dbo.archivodatos;